The Complete Credit Hire Resource

 📊

 A comprehensive database of conventional hire companies covering branch locations by postcode, terms and conditions of hire, and availability records — identifying where and when a hire company would not have been able to serve a claimant due to age restrictions, licence requirements, accident history policies or absence of a local branch.
+Upload an insurer's BHR report and the tool will automatically identify the comparable rates used, cross-reference them against verified T&Cs, and flag weaknesses in the evidence.
 An essential tool for challenging the quasi-expert BHR reports increasingly relied upon by insurers.

 Subscriber access